HydroProtocol/liquidation_bot/README.md

 ## Getting Started

-Margin position will be liquidated if the collateral rate too low.
+Margin positions will be liquidated if the collateral rate too low.
 When a liquidation occurs, the borrowers' assets are sold off in a form of a dutch auction to repay the loan.
 This bot help you bid the auction when profitable.